 - Problems with the immune system: A weak immune system may not identify and destroy endometrial tissue that grows outside the uterus.
 As a result, women with endometriosis may present with certain cancers and immune system disorders.

-- Hormones: High estrogen levels can promote endometriosis.
+- Hormones: High estrogeniX A sex hormone responsible for the development of female sexual characteristics levels can promote endometriosis.
 However, more research is needed to establish the role of a woman’s hormone system in causing endometriosis.

 - Surgery: Endometrial tissue may be picked up and can be moved to other areas accidentally during an abdominal surgery such as a hysterectomy or cesarean section (C-section), leading to endometriosis.